 Movie Review: 'Star Wars: The Rise Of Skywalker'

-The third movie in the third trilogy of the scrappy little space-opera-that-could — Star Wars: The Rise of Skywalker — opens Friday.
+The third movie in the third trilogy of the scrappy little space-opera-that-could — Star Wars: The Rise of Skywalker — opened this weekend.

 (SOUNDBITE OF FILM, "STAR WARS: THE RISE OF SKYWALKER")